FrogB/TIFCO-Level-Collections/README.md

 To download and import the collections, simply:
 1. On the Repository's main page, go to the right corner of the file listing and click Code > Download .zip.
 2. Extract all collections using a .zip extractor tool.
-3. Use or create a folder that is NOT your downloads folder.
-I recommend you use a folder inside your downloads folder instead.
-4. Open IIE (preferably use the latest Android version), go to your levels, and import a level (cloud download icon).
+3. Open IIE (preferably use the latest Android version), go to your collections and import a collection. (cloud download icon).
-5. A menu should appear.
+4. A menu should appear.
 On the left hand side, click "Browse...".
-6. Locate the folder the level is in and click "Use this folder".
+5. Locate the folder the collection is in and click "Use this folder".

 This repository AND this README will be updated over time should any new levels, fixes, or changes to some of the information available in this repository come.
 If you have any questions, join the [Discord Server](https://discord.gg/uyuCb4xSQp)